Building Your Network Virtually

 Networking is critical for helping you understand what sorts of positions are available and which would be the best fit for you, says Samina Azad, an ACS career consultant and the R&D manager at the Illinois-based company PLZ Aeroscience, where she specializes in consumer packaged goods (CPG) research and development.
 When you have questions such as, “what is it like to work in academia versus industry or government?" says Azad, "the best way to find out is by talking to people.”

-The people that you connect with now might vouch for you when your résumé is on the table or give you a heads-up about a new opening before it’s posted.
+The people that you meet now might vouch for you when your résumé is on the table or give you a heads-up about a new opening before it’s posted.
 They could also help you understand what is expected of you in a new position, which could ease new job jitters.

-Make the most of the virtual meeting
+Make the most of a virtual meeting

 Reaching out to new people, especially those senior to you, can feel intimidating whether in a conference space or cyberspace.
 When you attend conferences in person, you might rely on a mentor to introduce you to potential employers.
 You might even happen to find yourself in line for coffee behind your dream graduate advisor and (deep breath!) muster up the courage to ask a question about her recent paper.